-Julian Castro just dropped out of the presidential race
+Julián Castro just dropped out of the presidential race

-Former San Antonio Mayor Julian Castro dropped out of the Democratic presidential race on Thursday morning.
-Castro, who served as Housing and Urban Development Secretary under President Barack Obama, told supporters in a video that “it simply isn’t our time.”
+Former San Antonio Mayor Julián Castro dropped out of the Democratic presidential race on Thursday morning.
+Castro, who served as Housing and Urban Development secretary under President Barack Obama, told supporters in a video that “it simply isn’t our time.”

 It’s with profound gratitude to all of our supporters that I suspend my campaign for president today.